 Draft metabolic models usually have missing reactions due to incomplete or incorrect functional genome annotations.
 As a result, these models are unable to generate biomass on media where the organism typically is capable of growing.
 Gapfilling algorithms can be used to overcome this problem.
-These algorithms tentatively bridge gaps in metabolic pathways by identifying the minimal number of biochemical reactions to add to the draft metabolic model to enable it to produce biomass in a specified media.
+These algorithms tentatively bridge gaps in metabolic pathways by identifying the minimal number of biochemical reactions to add to the draft metabolic model, thereby enabling it to produce biomass in a specified media.
 Note that gapfilled reactions are assertions based on annotations missed by the standard annotation pipeline, including the missed genes that encode these functions.

-Starting with a draft metabolic model, generated by the Build Metabolic Model app or imported , we can apply the Gapfill Metabolic Model app to identify and fill all the gaps in the metabolic pathways of our models that might prevent the production of biomass for the organism or community.
-This is achieved by two alternative ways: (i) relaxing reversibility constraints on the model s reactions; (ii) adding new reactions to the existing model.
-In this gapfilling process, the model is augmented to include all the more than 13,000 biochemical reactions contained in the ModelSEED database (available for download from GitHub).
-The database of reactions consists of KEGG, MetaCyc, EcoCyc, Plant BioCyc, Plant Metabolic Networks, and Gramene.
+Starting with a draft metabolic model, imported or generated by the Build Metabolic Model App, we can apply the Gapfill Metabolic Model App to identify and fill all the gaps in the metabolic pathways of our models that might prevent the production of biomass for the organism or community.
+This is achieved by one of two ways: (i) relaxing reversibility constraints on the model s reactions or (ii) adding new reactions to the existing model.
+In this gapfilling process, the model is augmented to include all (i.e., about 13,000) biochemical reactions contained in the ModelSEED database (available for download from GitHub).
+The database consists of reactions from KEGG, MetaCyc, EcoCyc, plant BioCyc, Plant Metabolic Networks, and Gramene.

 During the gapfilling process, all reactions determined to be thermodynamically reversible [2-4] are adjusted to be reversible in the gapfilled metabolic model.
 Finally, flux balance analysis (FBA) is performed to generate a flux profile that prioritizes the production of biomass while minimizing the flux through all reactions and reaction directions that were added in the gapfilling process.
-This method is consistent with previously published algorithms for gapfilling reaction networks [6, 7].
-All reactions and reaction directions generated by these algorithms that were not included in the draft model and have a nonzero flux are then added to the gapfilled model.
+This method is consistent with previously published algorithms for gapfilling reaction networks [6,7].
+All reactions and reaction directions generated by these algorithms that were not included in the drat model and have a nonzero flux are them added to the gapfilled model.
 This gapfilling solution subsequently permits growth of the metabolic model in the specified media condition.
-To see the reactions and reaction directions added by the gapfilling process, click the Reactions tab in the output metabolic model, and sort the table by clicking the Gapfilling column title.
+To see the reactions and reaction directions added by the gapfilling process, click the Reactions tab in the output table, and sort it by the Gapfilling column title.

 Each of the P variables in equation (2.8) is binary, representing a penalty applied when adding different types of reactions to the model: they are equal to one if the penalty applies to the type of the particular reaction and equal to zero otherwise.